Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Gumbel-Max Trick and Concrete Categorical Distribution

-A subspace mask $\mathbf{m}$ is a binary vector that identifies a subspace of the parameter space.
-For a neural network parametrized by $\theta$, we can use a subspace mask $\mathbf{m}$ to identify a subspace of the parameter space $\mathbf{\theta}$ by setting the parameters that are not in the subspace to zero, i.e. $\mathbf{\theta} \circ \mathbf{m}$, where $\circ$ denotes the element-wise product.
-We can draw a random sample $\mathbf{m}$ from a Bernoulli distribution $\text{Bernoulli}(\mathbf{p}=\sigma(\mathbf{x}))$, where $\mathbf{p}$ is the probability ($\mathbf{x}$ denotes the logits) of each parameter being activated.
-However, the discrete Bernoulli distribution is not differentiable, so we cannot backpropagate the gradients through it to optimize the parameters $\mathbf{p}$ or $\mathbf{x}$.
+\textbf{The Concrete mask and the sampling process.} A binary mask can be drawn from a Bernoulli distribution denoted by $\text{Bernoulli}(p=\sigma(\mathbf{\psi}))$, where $p$ is the probability (and $\psi$ denotes the logits) of each parameter being activated.
+The left portion of Figure~\ref{fig:overview}(c) illustrates the process of generating discrete binary masks by sampling from a uniform distribution and comparing the samples with the parameterized probabilities.
+Alternatively, the Gumbel-Max trick can be employed to treat the Bernoulli distribution as a 2-class categorical distribution for sampling.
+However, the discrete Bernoulli distribution is not differentiable, preventing the backpropagation of gradients through it to optimize the parameters $\psi$.

-To address this issue, we introduce the Concrete mask which can be drawn from a continuous relaxation of Bernoulli distribution.
-Before we introduce the Concrete mask, we first review the Gumbel-Max trick in the two-class case.
+\begin{definition}[Concrete mask] A Concrete mask, denoted as $\mathbf{m}$, is a real-valued random vector from sample space $[0,1]^d$.
+It is parameterized by logits $\psi \in \mathbb{R}^d$ or probabilities $p = \sigma(\psi)$, where $d$ is the number of parameters in a neural network.
+Each entry $m_i$ of the mask is a random variable sampled from a Concrete distribution as Eq.(\ref{eq:concrete_mask_sampling}). \end{definition}

+Inspired by \cite{maddisonConcreteDistributionContinuous2017,jangCategoricalReparameterizationGumbelSoftmax2017}, we use a CONtinuous relaxation of the disCRETE Bernoulli distribution to sample the shared mask $m$ for identifying the common subspace.
+Figure~\ref{fig:overview}(c) illustrates the sampling procedure of the differentiable Concrete mask.
+The Bernoulli random variables can be considered as a special 2-class case of the Gumbel-Softmax random variables, which are continuous relaxations of the discrete Categorical random variables.
+In Appendix~\ref{appendix:concrete_masking} of the supplementary material, we provide a more detailed explanation of the Gumbel-Max trick, Concrete random variables, and Gumbel-Softmax distribution.

-Let $p_0$ and $p_1$ denote the unnormalized probabilities of a Bernoulli random variable being 0 and 1, respectively, with $x$ representing the logits.
-Then, the probability of the event $m=1$ is given by
+Consider a Bernoulli random variable, where $p_0$ and $p_1$ represent the unnormalized probabilities of the outcomes 0 and 1, respectively.
+Here, $\psi$ stands for the logits.
+In this context, the probability of the occurrence $m=1$ is

 where $\sigma$ denotes the sigmoid function.
 In the context of the Gumbel-Max trick, the occurrence of the event $m=1$ is determined by the condition $g_1 + \log p_1 > g_0 + \log p_0$, where $g_0$ and $g_1$ are two independent standard Gumbel random variables.
-Thus we have
+Consequently, we can express this as: